biantsh/tf-model-optimizations/README.md

 # tf-model-optimizations

-A demo project showcasing deep learning optimizations for extremely low resource devices.
+A demo project showcasing deep learning optimizations for extremely low-resource devices.
 The end result is a model that can classify between pictures of cats and dogs with >85% accuracy, while only occupying 3 *kilobytes* of storage.

 <p float="left">
   <img src="assets/examples/cat_1.png" height="275" />